What we did on our trip to Lisbon, Portugal

 Above is a photo of the Santa Justa Lift, also called Carmo Lift.
 It’s an interesting elevator, or lift, located in the district of Santa Justa.
 Originally, this 19th century lift was built to transport people up the steep hill from the Baixa district to Largo do Carmo, but now it’s mainly a tourist attraction.

 We did not have enough time to visit the observation deck at the top of the lift, but we’re told the panoramic views of are amazing.
-It’s one of the best spots to capture photos of Lisbon.
+This is one of the best spots to capture photos of Lisbon.

 Monuments and Statues